EU in talks on further Russia expulsions

 The Czech foreign minister and several Czech politicians have also called for EU and Nato solidarity.

-But its prime minister, Andrej Babiš, and its pro-Russian president, Miloš Zeman, have blunted Prague's diplomacy.
+But the Czech prime minister, Andrej Babiš, and its pro-Russian president, Miloš Zeman, have blunted Prague's diplomacy.

 Babiš initially downplayed the attack, which killed two Czechs, as a Russian botch-job targeting a Bulgarian arms dealer.